royaltm/spectrusty-tutorial/step5.md

 }
 ```

-As we already know the joystick device for [Ula128] is positioned slightly deeper in the device chain, because we made its first device a sound processor.
+As we already know, the joystick device for [Ula128] is positioned slightly deeper in the device chain because we made its first device a sound processor.
 The [128 keypad][SerialKeypad] is connected to the PSG's IO port `A`.
 128k ROM routines are using this port for connecting to both the keypad (AUX - serial port 1) and the [RS-232][Rs232Io] (SER - serial port 2).
-But in this example we won't be using the second serial port for the RS-232 connection.
+But in this example, we won't be using the second serial port for the RS-232 connection.
 You can check [this example](https://github.com/royaltm/spectrusty/tree/master/examples/sdl2-zxspectrum) to see how to implement both.

 ### Hot-swap

-Having dealt with the device access, now we can focus on the hot-swap function, as it will be slightly more challenging.
+Having dealt with devices, now we can focus on the hot-swap function, as it will be slightly more challenging.

 ```rust
 use std::io::{self, Read};